 Length: 45 pages

-This bill was introduced on December 10, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 10, 2018, in a previous session of Congress, but it did not receive a vote.

 Dec 7, 2016